pkmn/engine/README.md

 </p>

-A minimal, complete, Pokémon battle simulation engine optimized for performance and designed for tooling, embedded systems, and [artifical intelligence](https://github.com/pkmn/0-ERROR) use cases.
+A minimal, complete, Pokémon battle simulation engine optimized for performance and designed for tooling, embedded systems, and [artificial intelligence](https://github.com/pkmn/0-ERROR) use cases.

 ## Installation